 Lying-down on sides (Vishnuasana)

 Corpse Pose (Shavasana)

-8. Be consistent: Whatever you have read till now is useless if you continue doing it for a few days.
+Whatever you have read about yoga till now is useless if you don't keep your practice going after the first few days.
 It is very important to be regular with your yoga practice.
 Try to make it a part of your daily schedule as then it would be easier to make it a habit.

 Treat your practice at home the same way you would treat a yoga class and maintain a strict schedule.
 At the same time, respect physical limitations and give yourself off days at regular intervals so that your body can take a break every now and then!

 If you are a certified yoga teacher looking to set up or optimize your yoga business management, Check out Omnify OR Start your FREE TRIAL today!

 Thinking of practicing Yoga from this month, but don’t know how to start?
 Here are 8 Easy Tips for Yoga Beginners to start Yoga | Omnify Blog